-The Science and Technology Committee intends to host a Brexit science and innovation Summit in February 2018, to identify actions needed now to mitigate risks and exploit opportunities for UK science, research and innovation after Brexit.
+The Science and Technology Committee will host a Brexit science and innovation Summit to identify actions needed now to mitigate risks and exploit opportunities for UK science, research and innovation after Brexit.

 The Committee aims to present the results at the start of the phase-II of the Brexit negotiations with the EU in order to guide the Government in its discussions.

 "The UK's decision to leave the EU has presented the science and innovation sector with its greatest challenge in generations.
 If we are to confront this challenge effectively so that we protect and enhance science in the UK, it is crucial that the science community's voice is heard now.